NoahWarnke/interweave.network/docs/daily_notes/interweaver/2018-12/interweaver2018-12-02.md

 - [ ] Build Version 1 (the "free version", i.e. without any way to exchange money) of the Interweave Network.
   - [ ] Create functional DApp:
     - [ ] Make build mode:
+      - [ ] Fix navbar again, so that it's more of a tab situation than buttons (need to see, but not click, current mode)
       - [ ] Add 'draft' Nodes
         - [ ] Make SimpleTextBuild work.
           - [ ] Make all the properties addable/removable/editable.